turboapps/docs/deploying/to_a_turbo_server/h-troubleshooting.md

             <p>My application will not launch from my external portal site.</p>
          </td>
          <td>
             <p>You may see the following warning message: <em>The application is not available from this web site.</em> If this site is hosted on external server, verify that the server is added to the&nbsp;<strong>Servers</strong>&nbsp;page on the Administration Site.
 For more information about adding servers refer to Managing Servers.
 After adding a new server verify that you are accessing the site with the specified server web address.
-If the application still does not launch Turbo Server might be unable to resolve the host name for the external server.
-To make the host name fully resolvable, add an entry to the <strong>hosts</strong> file on the machine hosting Turbo Server.
-The host file can be found at C:\Windows\System32\drivers\etc\hosts, and should be in the format: [external server IP address] [external server host name] somename.somecompany.com If the application still does not launch, verify that the security settings for Turbo Server are correctly configured.
+If the application still does not launch TurboServer might be unable to resolve the host name for the external server.
+To make the host name fully resolvable, add an entry to the <strong>hosts</strong> file on the machine hosting TurboServer.
+The host file can be found at C:\Windows\System32\drivers\etc\hosts, and should be in the format: [external server IP address] [external server host name] somename.somecompany.com If the application still does not launch, verify that the security settings for TurboServer are correctly configured.
 Improper security settings can restrict access to the Turbo JavaScript API.
-For more information about how to configure security settings, refer to <span style="text-decoration: underline;"><a href="/display/spoondoc/Configure+Turbo+Server+Security"><span style="text-decoration: underline;">Configuring Turbo Server Security</span></a></span>.</p>
+For more information about how to configure security settings, refer to <span style="text-decoration: underline;"><a href="/display/spoondoc/Configure+Turbo+Server+Security"><span style="text-decoration: underline;">Configuring TurboServer Security</span></a></span>.</p>
          </td>
       </tr>
       <tr>